Proof-of-Learning with Incentive Security: Full Mechanism for Untrusted Verifiers

-Now we assume that {the prover is} symmetric-cheating.
-Since we have shown the {basic (prover-side)} incentive-security of our mechanism, {among the population of parties that may serve as provers}, we assume that an overwhelming majority are honest, and only a small fraction $\epsilon$ may cheat.
-Define $\bar{\rm p}=(\bar{p}_0,\cdots,\bar{p}_T)$ as the mean of ${\rm p}$ in the population of provers, then we have

-\textbf{Failure of the basic mechanism.} While we may straightforwardly want to reward the verifier for catching cheats, unfortunately from the Verifier's Lemma, as long as the reward for the verifier is bounded, we can see that our basic mechanism in Section~\ref{subsec:prover:prot}-\ref{subsec:verifier:prot} would not work.
+\textbf{Failure of the basic mechanism.} While we may straightforwardly want to reward the verifier for catching cheats, like the idea in \cite{conway2024opml}, unfortunately, from the Verifier's Dilemma, as long as the reward for the verifier is bounded, we can see that our basic mechanism in Section~\ref{section:overview} would not work.
 Formally, we have

-\begin{theorem} In our basic mechanism in Section~\ref{subsec:prover:prot}-\ref{subsec:verifier:prot}, if we assume that the verifier's maximum reward for finding a cheat is $v_+$ and the verifier's expected reward when the PoL passes the verification is $v_0$, then if $v_+\le v_0$ or $\epsilon \in (0, \frac{M}{T(v_+-v_0)})$, the verifier's strictly optimal strategy is to report ``Success'' without verification. \end{theorem}
+\begin{theorem} In our basic mechanism in Section~\ref{section:overview}, if we assume that the verifier's maximum reward for finding a cheat is $v_+$ and the verifier's expected reward when the PoL passes the verification is $v_0$, then if $v_+\le v_0$ or $\epsilon \in (0, \frac{M}{T(v_+-v_0)})$, the verifier's strictly optimal strategy is to report ``Success'' without verification, i.e., to be lazy. \end{theorem}

 The proof of Theorem~\ref{thm:veri:neg} is deferred to Appendix~\ref{app:veri:neg}.
 Therefore, for any fixed $v_+, v_0$, we always have $\epsilon>0$ which makes the mechanism not incentive-secure for the verifier, because for $\epsilon$ small enough, the expected ``additional reward'' for catching a cheat would not cover the cost of verification.

+We empirically show the effects of the Verifier's Dilemma in Appendix~\ref{app:vreward}.
+In such experiments, we observe that even if there is a substantial fraction of dishonest provers, the verifiers may still be incentivized to verify less stages than required with a \emph{partially lazy} behavior, undermining the security of the protocol.
-Therefore, we desire to modify the basic mechanism in a way that the verifier would maximize her expected utility by verifying and reporting honestly, uniformly for any $\epsilon$ small enough.

-In this setting, we define verifier incentive-security (VIS) as follows: \begin{definition}[Verifier incentive-security] We call a PoL mechanism verifier incentive-secure if and only if, for some fixed $\epsilon>0$, as long as the prover is honest with a probability greater than $1-\epsilon$, the verifier gets the most expected utility via honestly performing the verification protocol among all benign verification strategies. \end{definition} Particularly, the mechanism discussed in this section is VIS if and only if the verifier is incentivized to honestly verify all $\alpha$ stages in $\mathrm{t}_{ve}$ honestly.
+Therefore, we aim to modify the basic mechanism so that the verifier maximizes her expected utility by verifying and reporting honestly, uniformly for any sufficiently small $\epsilon$.
+In this setting, we define verifier incentive security ($\epsilon$-VIS) as follows: \begin{definition}[Verifier incentive security] We call a PoL mechanism $\epsilon$-VIS if and only if, as long as the prover is honest with a probability greater than $1-\epsilon$, the verifier gets a positive expected utility for a stage if and only if she verifies the stage honestly. \footnote{In our design, the verifiers' rewards are given stage-wise, as shown in Section~\ref{subsection:multi:verifier:mechanism}.}